-- ➤ Sample tested for five staff the calculation of PAYE and employees NI contributions; - ➤ Sample checked the calculation of employee pension deductions; - Agreed net pay per the summary report to the Rialtas Cash Book; - For one officer checked their pay to their contract of employment; - Test checked the application of the national pay award; and - ➤ Commenced a month-on-month trend analysis of payroll costs to identify any material changes, should they occur, in payroll.
+- Sample tested for five staff the calculation of PAYE and employees NI contributions; - Sample checked the calculation of employee pension deductions; - > Agreed net pay per the payroll summary report to the Rialtas Cash Book; - ➢ For one officer checked their pay to their contract of employment; - > Test checked the application of the national pay award; and - Completed a month-on-month trend analysis of payroll costs to identify any material changes, should they occur.

-No issues have arisen from our review of a sample of payroll transactions.
-We will complete our month-on-month trend analysis of payroll costs to the year end at our final visit.
+No issues have arisen from our review of a sample of payroll transactions or our trend analysis.